Northeast Corridor Line: 19th century

+20th century

-Penn Station opened in 1910, but was originally designed for long distance passenger trains.
+Penn Station opened in 1910, but was originally designed for long-distance passenger trains.
 As a result, steam-hauled commuter traffic continued to use the older Jersey City station.

 On May 10, 1914, the new DX tower at Rahway was placed into service.
 Newly elevated tracks 3 and 4 were completed that year between Colonia and North Rahway.
 In addition, a new station was built at Linden.

 The new northbound tracks at Linden opened on July 9, 1914.
 In 1915, the six tracking of the line between South Elizabeth and Colonia was completed, including grade separation work in Rahway and Linden.
 On July 11, 1915, the westbound platforms at Rahway and the flying junction with the Perth Amboy Branch were completed.
 The new Rahway station was completed on December 1, 1915.

 On September 25, 1929, the PRR Board authorized the extension of the line's fifth and sixth tracks between "LANE" and "ELMORA" interlockings.
 The Board authorized the widening of the line's right-of-way between Elizabeth and Trenton on October 9, 1929.

 On November 1, 1929, the PRR announced it would build a new $1.75 million station at Trenton.
-This plan was abandoned in the Spring as a result of the Great Depression.
+This plan was abandoned the following spring as a result of the Great Depression.

 On April 15, 1930, the section of eastbound track 1 between Colonia station and St. George Street in Rahway was relocated to ground level.
-In addition, the jump over track completed in 1914 and 1915 was abandoned.
+The jump over track completed in 1914 and 1915 was abandoned.
 On July 3, 1930, the PRR notified officials in Elizabeth that it would abandon plans to widen the line to six tracks between "LANE" and "ELMORA" as acquiring the condemnation award for the 30-foot wide strips was $290,828, when the railroad had estimated the cost would be $56,000.
 On September 10, 1930, the tracks on the line between "UNION" in Rahway and Colonia were realigned to eliminate a curve.

 After overhead catenary lines were built between Trenton and Penn Station, it was possible to run trains of electric multiple units direct to Manhattan.
 Accordingly, the PRR began running commuter trains from Trenton to Penn Station in 1933.

 The three westernmost tracks at the new Pennsylvania Station in Newark opened for operation on March 24, 1935.
 An old swing bridge was replaced by a new three-track lift Dock Bridge.
 In addition, "DOCK" tower, located at the east end of the station, was put into service.

 The PRR Board authorized the construction of a new waiting room and concrete platform at Rahway on June 26, 1940.